SubμTrack

 Beschreibung

-The methods currently available for the analysis of microplastics in environmental matrices are primarily designed for particles in the size range of 1 μm to 5 mm.
-Smaller particles below 1 μm have hardly been detected so far.
+The methods currently available for the analysis of microplastics in environmental matrices were primarily designed for particles in the size range of 1 μm to 5 mm.
+Smaller particles below 1 μm were hardly detected.
 However in contrast to larger particles, these are able to enter cells and have a higher potential for adsorption of pollutants due to their relatively larger surface.
 SubμTrack focuses on plastic particles between 50 nm and 100 μm, because of their higher ecotoxicological relevance.
-For this purpose, the previously available detection range has to be extended and new methods for sampling, sample preparation, and analysis have to be developed.
-Another focus of the project is the possible effects of submicroplastic particles on the aquatic environment and on human health.
-The results of these studies are complemented by an assessment of the social, political and legal dimensions of plastic emission into the environment.
-By analysing the perception of the problem and possible strategies for action, foundations are to be laid for active processes of social change.
-The results are also examined regarding to their implementation in legislation, standardisation, and their relevance for voluntary actions.
+For this purpose, the previously available detection range was extended and new methods for sampling, sample preparation, and analysis were developed.
+Another focus of the project were the possible effects of submicroplastic particles on the aquatic environment and on human health.
+The results of these studies were complemented by an assessment of the social, political and legal dimensions of plastic emission into the environment.
+By analysing the perception of the problem and possible strategies for action, foundations were laid for active processes of social change.
+The results were also examined regarding to their implementation in legislation, standardisation, and their relevance for voluntary actions.

 Main areas of work